vermont42/Conjugar/README.md

 ![Conjugar](Conjugar/screenshot.png "Conjugar in action")

 **Conjugar** is an app for learning Spanish verb conjugations.
-The app conjugates most Spanish verbs and has a quiz mode under development.
-Eventually, the quizzes will integrate with GameCenter.
+The app conjugates most Spanish verbs and has a quiz mode with three difficulty levels.
+Eventually, results from the quizzes will be uploaded to GameCenter.

 Tap individual conjugations to hear them spoken in an erudite Mexican accent.